The HI intensity mapping power spectrum: insights from recent measurements: Introduction

 Preliminary findings from the cross-correlation of an HI intensity map from the Parkes telescope with a galaxy sample from the 2dF survey at $z \sim 0$ \citep{anderson2018}, confirmed that RSD effects become important at small scales. \citet{hprev2021} developed expressions for the small-scale structure of HI including redshift space effects, and found them to be a good match to the Parkes-2dF cross-correlation data.
 In particular, the low amplitude of clustering observed in the results was largely found to be {consistent with} an exponential finger-of-god suppression of power, within the HI halo-model framework.

 Here, we expand upon the details of the derivation, formulating approximations for the RSD treatment in the halo-model framework for a generic, mass-weighted tracer.
-We fix the parameters of the model to the best-fit values from stacking data, and we use a weighted average model for the finger-of-god damping parameter, following \cite{zhang2020}.
-Then we apply our model to the recent MeerKAT data on small scales.
+We fix the parameters of the model to the best-fit values from stacking data, and use a weighted average model for the finger-of-god damping parameter, following previous analyses in the dark matter context \citep{white2001, schaan2021}. { We also include a foreground wedge accounting for the non-spherical region of $k$-space in the measurement.} Then we apply our model to the recent MeerKAT data on small scales.
 We find that at $z = 0.32$, the model provides a good fit to the data, including the small scale structure of the power spectrum.
 At the higher redshift interval centred at $z = 0.44$, the data may indicate evidence for a higher-than expected amplitude of the power spectrum compared to theoretical predictions.
 Such an increase may have different possible causes, including higher order biases or more complex baryonic effects.
 We also predict the two-dimensional power spectra at these redshifts from the formalism thus developed.

 The paper is organised as follows.
 In \cref{sec:dmrsd}, we establish the notation and review the formalism for modelling the redshift-space power spectrum for dark matter in the halo model.
-We review the main ingredients involved in formulating the halo model for HI (and in general, a biased mass-weighted tracer of dark matter) in \cref{sec:hihalomodel}, including the one-halo and shot noise terms which describe effects on small scales.
+We review the main ingredients involved in formulating the halo model for HI (and in general, a biased mass-weighted tracer of dark matter) in \cref{sec:hihalomodel}, including the effects on small scales.
 We also compare the halo model predictions to recent results from the stacking of HI galaxies \citep{bera2022} and intensity mapping auto-correlation power spectra \citep{paul2023}.
-In \cref{sec:hismallscales}, we formulate the treatment of RSD in the monopole of the HI power spectra analytically, and compare these to the MeerKAT results at $z = 0.32$ and $z= 0.44$.
-We then develop expressions for the two-dimensional power spectra in this framework in \cref{sec:2dps}.
+In \cref{sec:hismallscales}, we formulate the treatment of RSD in the monopole of the HI power spectra analytically, and compare these to the MeerKAT results at $z = 0.32$ and $z= 0.44$, { accounting for the non-spherical region of integration due to the foreground wedge in the measurement}.
+We { describe the contributions of satellite galaxies to the small-scale HI power spectrum in \cref{sec:satps}, and} develop expressions for the two-dimensional power spectra in this framework in \cref{sec:2dps}.
 We summarise our results and discuss the outlook in the concluding \cref{sec:discussion}.